vic/ok_jose/README.md

-A tiny library to pipe functions that return `{:ok, _}` or `{:error, _}` without having you tu mess with error handling.
+A tiny library to pipe functions that return `{:ok, _}` or `{:error, _}` without having you to mess with matching everywhere.

 ## Motivation